rajatraj733/Reactive-Resume/CONTRIBUTING.md

 ```

 It helps to be as decriptive as possible in commit messages so that users can be aware of the changes made by you.

-Finally, create a pull request to merge the changes on your forked repository to the original repository hosted on AmruthPillai/Reactive-Resume.
-I can take a look at the changes you've made when I have the time and have it merged onto the app.